-For effectiveness, Loves-Me-Not must be evaluated for:
+It is essential that Loves-Me-Not must be evaluated for:

-- process (did the workshop go well, and did the students believe they learnt anything relevant) - impact (did the workshop actually lead to students making different decisions in their relationship behavior, or take any action to prevent relationship abuse).
+- process (did the workshop go well, and did the students believe they learnt anything relevant) - impact (did the whole school approach including the workshop actually lead to students making different decisions in their relationship behavior, or take any action to prevent relationship abuse).

-Process evaluations consist of Student Process Evaluations (page 28) and Facilitator Process Evaluations (page 29), which are filled in at the end of the workshop.
+Process evaluations consist of Student Process Evaluations (page 29) and Facilitator Process Evaluations (page 30), which are filled in at the end of the workshop.

 Once these are filled in, collate the responses into the Collated Evaluations Form (available on the School Portal), and submit this form to Police National Headquarters (email schools@police.govt.nz) within one month of the workshop.

-Impact evaluations consist of Student Impact Evaluations (page 30) and Teacher Impact Evaluations (page 31) completed by a random selection of students and teachers at least four months after the workshop.
+Impact evaluations consist of Student Impact Evaluations (page 31) and Facilitator Impact Evaluations (page 32) completed by a random selection of students and teachers at least four months after the workshop.

 Collate and submit the responses to Police HQ (email schools@police.govt.nz).